Extraordinary children require extraordinary love.Jul 13, 2022

 ❤️ It takes one who knows, and one who wants to know.
 And the transfer of knowledge can change the trajectory of a life or many lives.

 P.S.
 If you are in a situation like this, wondering how to help your kids bond with you and stop being so aggressive and out of control, I want you to know it is my honor and my calling to help you access your own ability to heal them.
-Make a time to meet with me here.
+Try out mentorship for free right here.